Classes / Camps

 Our center provides before and after school care to several schools in the community within a four mile radius.
 Our program provides a safe place for children to learn and to have fun.
 Our staff assists children with homework and provides many opportunities that reinforce the skills they are learning in school.
 In addition to homework time, children are given the opportunity for outdoor play and center time.

-The Summer Camp program operates full days from mid-June through the third week of August.
+The Summer Camp program operates full days from June 2 through August 15.
 We offer the children unique and interesting programs designed around their interests and developmental needs.
 Opportunities are provided for swimming, art, cooking projects, field trips, hands-on experiences and much more.
-The school age children are encouraged to assist with planning their daily curriculum and establishing the rules and expectations of their class.
+Campers are encouraged to assist with planning their daily curriculum and establishing the rules and expectations of their class.

 The characteristics of HEROES that are reinforced all summer long are: